-Once the epicentre of Tokyo’s entertainment industry, Asakusa is one of the few districts in the city that still has an “old Tokyo” feel.
-While entertainment is no longer the focus here, visitors continue to flock to the district top for unique souvenirs, sample regional cuisine and tour historic landmarks, which include Asakusa temple Sensoji, Tokyo’s oldest Buddhist temple.
+Once the epicenter of Tokyo’s entertainment industry, Asakusa is one of the few districts in the city that still has an “old Tokyo” feel.
+While entertainment is no longer the focus here, visitors continue to flock to the district to shop for unique souvenirs, sample regional cuisine and tour historic landmarks, which include Sensoji Temple, Tokyo’s oldest Buddhist temple.

 Sensoji Temple: This Asakusa temple houses a shrine dedicated to Kannon, the Goddess of Mercy.
 Here, visitors can burn healing incense, read their fortunes on omikuji strips, and buy unique mementos like amulets and scrolls in one of Tokyo’s largest souvenir markets.
 Sensoji Temple is open to the public daily from 6:00 a.m. to 5:00 p.m.
 The temple is situated within a 5-minute walking distance of Asakusa Station.

 Kaminarimon Gate: Standing at the entrance of Sensoji is Kaminarimon Gate, an imposing structure known by locals as the “Thunder Gate.”
 Adorned with dragon carvings, and flanked by statues of the God of Thunder and the Wind God, the lantern-shaped gateway is a popular stop for tourists and an iconic photo spot.